-Lock down drills in which the students are restricted to the interior of the school building and the building secured will occur a minimum of three times each school year.
-The alarm system for a school lock down consists of an announcement from Administration.
+Lock down drills in which the students are restricted to the interior of the school building and the building is secured will occur a minimum of three times each school year.
+The Boot System is the lockdown protocol used in Britton Deerfield Schools.
+All staff, students, parents and support staff members are trained on the use of this system.
+Anyone wishing to receive information or training can contact the Superintendent of Schools.
+The Boot System for a school lock down may also include announcements from Administration over the PA System.